NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 There are a number of ways to fine-tune parameters and analyze the results, but ultimately this software suite takes images and builds models in a mostly automatic way.

-To create a point cloud file, you simply pass two image files to the ``parallel_stereo`` (:numref:`parallel_stereo`) command::
+To create a point cloud file, not necessarily of best quality, for now, one simply passes two image files to the ``parallel_stereo`` (:numref:`parallel_stereo`) command::

     parallel_stereo --stereo-algorithm asp_bm \